United States profile - Timeline

 2009 January - First "Tea Party" rally held in protest at Obama administration's plans to bail out banks and introduce healthcare reform.
 The populist and libertarian movement acts as focus for conservative opposition to the president's reform plans.

-2010 March - Democrats in Congress succeed in passing a bill on health care reform, despite strong Republican opposition, procedural setbacks and public scepticism.
+2010 March - Democrats in Congress succeed in passing a bill on health care reform, despite strong Republican opposition.

 US and Russia announce agreement on a new nuclear arms reduction treaty to replace the 1991 Strategic Arms Reduction Treaty.
 The pact was to be signed on 8 April.